Spomky-Labs/jose-bundle/README.md

 * ![PHP 5.6+](https://img.shields.io/badge/PHP-5.6%2B-ff69b4.svg)
 * Symfony 2.7+

-Please consider the following optional requirements:
+Please consider the following optional third party libraries and extensions:
-* AES-GCM based algorithms (AxxxGCM and AxxxGCMKW): [PHP Crypto](https://github.com/bukka/php-crypto) Extension (not yet available on `PHP 7` and `HHVM`).
+* Enable AES-GCM based algorithms (AxxxGCM and AxxxGCMKW): [PHP Crypto](https://github.com/bukka/php-crypto) Extension (not yet available on `PHP 7` and `HHVM`).
+* Enable storage and `jti` header support: [doctrine/orm](https://packagist.org/packages/doctrine/orm) (should work with [doctrine/mongodb-odm](https://packagist.org/packages/doctrine/mongodb-odm) or other Doctrine storage).

 # Continuous Integration

-It has been successfully tested using `PHP 5.6` with all algorithms.
+It has been successfully tested using `PHP 5.6` with all algorithms under Symfony 2.7.

 Some tests on `PHP 7` and `HHVM` were skipped because [PHP Crypto](https://github.com/bukka/php-crypto) is not yet supported.
 At the moment, you will not be able to use GCM algorithms on these platforms.